hazemessam/automation-scripts/README.md

 ----

 ## [ptime.py](ptime.py)
-Return the times of the muslims prayers and the remaining time until the next prayer in the day.
+Display the times of the muslims prayers and the remaining time until the next prayer in the day.

 ### Usage:
 ```
 $ ./ptime.py
-Fajr     ->  05:14 am
+Fajr     ->  05:14 am  ->  (0:36)
 Dhuhr    ->  11:51 am
 Asr      ->  02:36 pm
 Maghrib  ->  04:54 pm